juliogomez/netdevops/README.md

 #### <a name='Profilingyournetworkfortroubleshooting'></a>Profiling your network for troubleshooting

-So let's say you are responsible for a network and could use some help on how to be updated about possible issues happening in it.
-Wouldn't it be great to have a tool that helped you profiling your network end-to-end and storing all that info as snapshots?
+Now let's say you are responsible for a network and could use some help on how to be updated about possible issues happening in it.
+Wouldn't it be great to have a tool that helps you profile the network end-to-end and store that info as snapshots?

 <p align="center">
 <img src="imgs/209tellmehow.gif">
 </p>

-Let's focus, for example, on profiling everything related to BGP, OSPF, interfaces and the platforms in your network, and saving it to files.
-Ideally you would take a snapshot of your network when everything is working _superb_.
+Let's focus, for example, on profiling everything related to BGP, OSPF, interfaces and the platforms in your network, and saving it to snapshot files.
+Ideally you would take a first snapshot of your network when everything is working _superb_.

-_Genie_ can help you do it with a simple command, specifying what features you want to learn (`ospf interface bgp platform`), from what specific testbed (`--testbed-file default_testbed.yaml`), and the directory where you want to store the resulting files (`--output good`):
+_Genie_ can help you do it __with a simple command__, specifying what features you want to learn (`ospf interface bgp platform`), from what specific testbed (`--testbed-file default_testbed.yaml`), and the directory where you want to store the resulting files (`--output good`):

 ```
-$ docker run -it --rm -v $PWD:/pyats/demos/ ciscotestautomation/pyats:latest-alpine ash
+$ docker run -it --rm \
+  -v $PWD:/pyats/demos/ \
+  --env-file env.list \
+  ciscotestautomation/pyats:latest-alpine ash
 (pyats) /pyats# cd demos
 (pyats) /pyats/demos # genie learn ospf interface bgp platform --testbed-file default_testbed.yaml --output good
 ```